V-Sekai/manuals/decisions/20240627-gdextension-as-libriscv.md

 In the current development landscape, there is a growing need for more efficient and flexible ways to handle gdextension binaries.
 This proposal was inspired by a conversation between Fire and ホロ on June 27, 2024.

-We also want to investigate players distributing riscv binaries as user generated scripts inside of godot scenes.

 ## The Problem Statement

 Traditionally we have to compile gdextension for like 5-10 platform variants which is inefficient.